natalieagus/50002/docs/Software/j_assemblersandcompilers.md

 Its job is to parse a symbolic **language** (assembly language) used to represent instructions for the CPU to execute.

 {:.highlight-title}
-> `beta.uasm`
+> `beta.uasm` and `bsim`
 >
-> In this course, we utilise [`beta.uasm`](https://github.com/natalieagus/bsim-kit/blob/main/beta.uasm) as our assembler. `bsim` is the simulator for our toy Beta CPU, and it only **understands** machine language in terms of 1s and 0s (the 32-bit instructions loaded at each CLK cycle).
-If you haven't done so, you can [download both from here](https://github.com/natalieagus/bsim-kit).
+>`bsim` is the simulator for our toy Beta CPU, and the simulator part only **understands** machine language in terms of 1s and 0s (the 32-bit instructions loaded at each CLK cycle). `bsim` also incorporates an assembler, which is a proram that converts text files into binary memory.
+It utilises `beta.uasm` which contains all symbol definitions for all the registers and macro definitions for Beta instructions.
+>
+> If you haven't done so, you can [download both from here](https://github.com/natalieagus/bsim-kit).

 The assembler enables us to write programs for our Beta CPU symbolic language called **beta assembly language** for our `bsim` to execute.